-If you turn on POP access for all emails (including messages already received), Gmail will serve them to your POP email program in batches.
+If you turn on POP access for all emails (including messages already received), Gmail will serve them in batches.
+Your email program will only download a few messages at a time.
 Downloading the full archive of Gmail emails can take hours or days.

 Will only my Gmail Inbox download via POP or all folders?

-With Gmail POP access, all messages are downloaded, even if Gmail rules move them to specific folders.
+With Gmail POP3 access, all messages are downloaded, even if Gmail rules move them to specific folders.